tenpy/tenpy/doc/changelog/latest.rst

 Backwards incompatible changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Add more fine grained sweep convergence checks for the :class:`~tenpy.algorithms.mps_common.VariationalCompression` (used when applying an MPO to an MPS!).
+  In this context, we renamed the parameter `N_sweeps` to :cfg:option:`VariationalCompression.max_sweeps`.
+  Further, we added the parameter :cfg:option:`VariationalCompression.min_sweeps` and :cfg:option:`VariationalCompression.tol_theta_diff`
 - Adjusted default paramters of :meth:`tenpy.networks.mps.InitialStateBuilder.randomized` to be as documented with better ``chi_max``.
 - No longer return `ov` from :func:`tenpy.linalg.lanczos.gram_schmidt`.